-This document details the impact of this funding on pupils' attainment at Coombe Road and our proposals for the coming year.
+Our Pupil Premium Strategy provides detail of the impact of our pupil premium funding on childrens' attainment at Coombe Road and our proposals for the coming year.
 It can be downloaded below:

-Pupil Premium Grant (PPG) is additional funding given to publicly funded schools in England to raise the attainment of disadvantaged pupils and close the gap between them and their peers.
+The Pupil Premium Grant (PPG) is additional funding given to publicly funded schools in England to raise the attainment of disadvantaged pupils and to diminish the difference between them and their peers.
 It is paid to schools and local authorities according to the number of pupils who have been:

 - adopted from care on or after 30 December 2005, or left care under: